tytydraco/yessleep/out/The_Valley_pt_1.md

 “What’s that?
 Asked Sauce.

-“GET IN THE FUCKING BOATS!” screamed Cooper to us.
+“GET TO THE BOATS!” screamed Cooper to us.
 I didn’t want to wait to find out what was heading toward us.
 Apparently neither did Jimmy and Ethan because they were already ahead of me down the river by the time I started rowing.
 I turned to see that Desmond, Theo, and Kyler had a similar plan, but Sauce… Sauce kept his eyes glued to the woods.

 I began to make out what exactly was coming out of them.
 It looked like…